-6.1.4 In the event of an emergency shutdown is required, PA will attempt to contact the Client beforehand, but failure to make contact will not preclude PA from continuing with an emergency procedure.
+6.1.4 In the event an emergency shutdown is required, PA will attempt to contact the Client beforehand, but failure to make contact will not preclude PA from continuing with an emergency procedure.

-6.1.5 Notification from PA could be in the form of a telephone call, voice message, fax or e-mail.
+6.1.5 Notification from PA could be in the form of a telephone call, voice message, or e-mail.

 Table 1: Service Availability Targets

-6.2 Hosted Service Rebates
+6.1 Hosted Platform Rebates

-6.3 “Service Levels” for the Hosted Service
+6.3 “Service Levels” for the Hosted Platform

 7.1 PA will not be responsible for any failure (“Excusable Failure”) to meet the Service Levels to the extent such failure is caused by: